src-d/lookout/README.md

 # Contribute

-[Contributions](https://github.com/src-d/lookout/issues) are more than welcome, if you are interested please take a look to our [Contributing Guidelines](docs/CONTRIBUTING.md).
+[Contributions](https://github.com/src-d/lookout/issues) are more than welcome, if you are interested please take a look at our [Contributing Guidelines](docs/CONTRIBUTING.md).

 You have more information on how to run it locally for [development purposes here](docs/CONTRIBUTING.md#development).